argoproj-labs/argocd-agent/README.md

 * The *control plane* aka the *principle*, which also hosts the Argo CD API server and some other requirements
 * One or more *agents*

-The *control plane* represents a central location that implements central management and observability, e.g. the Argo CD API and UI components.
+The *control plane* represents a central location that implements management and observability, e.g. the Argo CD API and UI components.
 However, no reconciliation of Applications happens on the control plane.

 An *agent* is deployed to each managed cluster.
 These clusters, however, are not connected from the control plane, like they would have been in the classical Argo CD multi-cluster setup.
 Instead, a subset of Argo CD (the application-controller, the applicationset-controller and the repo-server) is deployed to those servers as well.
 Depending on its operational mode configuration, the role of the agent is to either: